apache/activemq-website/src/components/nms/providers/amqp/index.md

  - __No Migration Risk:__ Since AMQP 1.0 is a wireline standard, you won't run into the problems that used to happen when switching between implementations.
  - __Innovation:__ Competition is a key component of technology innovation.
 Directly competitive messaging implementations, with seamless pluggability, forces vendors to innovate and differentiate.

-This component is currently a work in progress, once released releases/downloads will linked to, please see below.

 ### Contributing
 If you are a .NET developer that doesn't want to be locked into a messaging implementation then get engaged with this project.
 Here you will find the open source code base and please provide comments and make your own enhancements.